PRISHIta123/OCR_via_CNNs/README.md

 ![alt text](https://github.com/PRISHIta123/Language_Character_Classifier/blob/master/Project1.jpeg.jpg)

 Prerequisites:
 Make sure you add the CORS plugin in your web browser(Chrome,Firefox) to allow Access Control Cross Origin file transfer.
+You must also have node js installed on your system.

 To run the client app follow these steps:\
 1.Clone the repo\